Chart Color Schemes

 Age

-Gympie - South's median age is 44 years, which is slightly higher than Rest of Qld's average of 41 years and considerably older than Australia's median age of 38 years.
-The age profile shows that the 65-74 year-old group comprises 12.6% of the population, making them particularly prominent.
-Meanwhile, the 35-44 age group constitutes only 10.8%, which is smaller compared to Rest of Qld.
-Between 2021 and present, the percentage of the population aged 25 to 34 has grown from 11.0% to 12.6%.
-Conversely, the 45-54 age group has decreased from 12.1% to 11.0%, and the 65-74 year-old group has dropped from 13.7% to 12.6%.
-Population forecasts for 2041 indicate significant demographic changes in Gympie - South, with the 25-34 age cohort projected to grow by 21%, adding 232 residents to reach a total of 1,366.
-In contrast, population declines are projected for the 55-64 and 5-14 age groups.
+Gympie - South's median age is 44 years, which is marginally above the Rest of Qld average of 41 years, and considerably older than Australia's median age of 38 years.
+The age profile shows that those aged 65-74 are particularly prominent at 12.6%, while the 35-44 age group is smaller at 10.8% compared to Rest of Qld.
+Between 2021 and present, the 25 to 34 age group has grown from 11.0% to 12.6%.
+Conversely, the 45 to 54 cohort has declined from 12.1% to 11.0%, and the 65 to 74 group has dropped from 13.7% to 12.6%.
+Population forecasts for 2041 indicate substantial demographic changes in Gympie - South, with the strongest projected growth in the 25 to 34 age cohort at 21%, adding 232 residents to reach 1,366.
+In contrast, population declines are projected for the 55 to 64 and 5 to 14 cohorts.